chiknontop/Swift-Helper/README.md

 - new import pystyle
 - new import requests
 - new comments to group commands
+- removed dm in recoveryproccess due to bugs
 --------------------
 CHANGELOG: Beta 0.3
 - help Command Updated